You are here

-- For any student seeking admission before fall 2015: Three years consisting of two years of algebra; one of which must be intermediate or advanced algebra, and one year of geometry.
+Four years, including two years of algebra, one of which must be intermediate or advanced algebra, and one year of geometry.

-3. SCIENCE - Three years, including at least one course each in the biological and physical sciences, and all three units to incorporate significant laboratory experience.
+Three years, including at least one course each in the biological and physical sciences, with at least one course that requires significant laboratory experience.
 The biological and physical science requirements would most commonly be met by courses in biology, chemistry, and physics.
-Other courses could include advanced biology, human anatomy and physiology, botany, zoology, geology, and advanced chemistry and physics.
+Other courses could include human anatomy and physiology, botany, zoology, and geology.

-4. SOCIAL STUDIES - Three years, including one year each of geography and American history.
-Geography need not always be taught as a full year course, and may in fact be incorporated in a significant way into other studies; transcripts should indicate specifically which courses meet the geography requirement.
+Three years, including one year each of geography and American history.
+Geography need not always be taught as a full year course, and may in fact be incorporated in a significant way into other studies.

 5. WORLD LANGUAGE

 Two years of a single world language other than English.
 World language courses should guide students to begin to develop proficiency in the target language as well as to gain transcultural appreciation and understanding of the communities where the target language is spoken.

 One year in the visual or performing arts including instruction in the history and critical interpretation of the art form.
 Courses in the arts should offer students the opportunity to experience the arts directly as creators/performers and as critical, informed observers.